e271828e/Flight.jl/prototypes/kernel/NOTES.md

   is the §11.3 freeze, refused as `ServiceLifecycle` exactly as `init!` and `capture` are.

+- **A collecting register returns kind values, and the barrier throws once.**
+  The condition resolver's five violations over one tree come back as five diagnostics in one `BuildError` — four `ConditionResolution`s discriminated by `reason` and one `DuplicateConditionLeaf` — and the count is read off `length(e.diagnostics)` rather than out of a rendered sentence.
+The read register's four come back as four `TapResolution`s in the read set's own declaration order, each carrying its label and the selector as authored.
+  Every payload the old message text carried is now a field: the candidate list in hand, the tier that has no such store, the role that made a field ineligible, the seeded activation on the frozen-leaf refusal.
+- **Provenance is payload, not prose.** A `combine` collision names both chains as the two entries of `d.provenance`, and an `override` patch's chain records the layer it overrode inside the one string the flattening built — asserted as values, which is what makes them a property rather than a wording.
+- **Rendering is pinned in exactly one testset.** The carrier over two kinds × two paths renders the kind names leading, the groups in first-appearance order, the paths sorted within a group and the count line above; a lone diagnostic renders on one line with no count.
+Beside it, one did-you-mean render showing the candidates the site held (carried, never ranked) and one remedy render showing the list in hand, and `logged(d)` for a warning kind.
+  Nothing else in the suite may match rendered diagnostic text (§13.2).

 ## Stand-in retirement history

 Every stand-in introduced through increment 5 was retired on 2026-08-20;